doomedramen/autopwn/API.md

 POST /api/upload
 ```

-Uploads PCAP files for processing.
+Uploads PCAP files for storage.
+Files are permanently stored and ESSID information is extracted for tracking.

 **Request:** multipart/form-data with files field named "files"